-The stack is used for storing return addresses after interrupts and subroutine calls.
-Also, it can be used for storing temporary data.
+The stack is used to store return addresses after interrupts and subroutine calls and for storing temporary data.
 The Stack Pointer (SP) always points to the top of the stack.
 The address pointed to by the SP is stored in the Stack Pointer (CPU.SP) register.
-The CPU.SP is implemented as two 8-bit registers that are accessible in the I/O memory space.
+The CPU.SP is implemented as two 8-bit registers accessible in the I/O memory space.

-Data are pushed and popped from the stack using the instructions given in Table 6-1, or by executing interrupts.
-The stack grows from higher to lower memory locations.
-This means that when pushing data onto the stack, the SP decreases, and when popping data off the stack, the SP increases.
-The SP is automatically set to the highest address of the internal SRAM after being reset.
-If the stack is changed, it must be set to point above the SRAM start address (see the SRAM Data Memory topic in the Memories section for the SRAM start address), and it must be defined before any subroutine calls are executed and before interrupts are enabled.
+Data are pushed and popped from the stack using the instructions in the table below or by executing interrupts.
+The stack grows from higher to lower memory locations, implying that pushing data to the stack will decrease the SP, and popping data from the stack will increase the SP.

+The SP is automatically set to the highest address of the internal SRAM after a reset.
+If the stack needs to be allocated to a different SRAM address location (or if multiple stacks are used), the address must fall within the SRAM address space, with sufficient space reserved for the anticipated stack size.
+See the SRAM Data Memory topic in the Memories section for the SRAM start address and SRAM size.
+The new SP must be defined before any subroutine calls execute and interrupts are enabled.
 See the table below for SP details.